 Despite its talk of amputation, imprisonment and torture, “Beyond Glory” is an uplifting play.
-Adapted from Larry Smith’s book, which collects interviews with two dozen recipients of the Congressional Medal of Honor, the solo show lets writer-performer Stephen Lang depict eight decorated veterans, each recalling how he earned his medal.
+Adapted from Larry Smith’s book, which collects interviews with two dozen recipients of the Medal of Honor, the solo show lets writer-performer Stephen Lang depict eight decorated veterans, each recalling how he earned his medal.
 Like Robert Falls’ production for Roundabout, the stories are unsentimental and largely apolitical, meaning they are not manipulated by propaganda or agenda.
 Instead, they invite auds to celebrate average people doing extraordinary things and remind us that the horrors of war also create moments of heroism.